shopware/acceptance-test-suite/README.md

 ```

 If you create your own data fixtures make sure to import and merge them in your base test file with other fixtures you created.

+## Code Contribution
+You can contribute to this project via its [official repository](https://github.com/shopware/acceptance-test-suite/) on GitHub.

+This project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Please make sure to form your commits accordingly to the spec.